-• Constant complaints, gossip or other disruptive behaviours that bring down employee morale;
+- constant complaints, gossip or other disruptive behaviours that bring down employee morale; and

 • Why You Must Deal With Difficult Employees?

-- Situation will not get better if left unaddressed, it usually gets worse.
+- Situation won’t get better if left unaddressed, it usually gets worse.
+They create unnecessary complexity, strife and worst of all stress.

 - Constant complaining can quickly earn you the title of whiner or complainer.